sunfishcode/wasm-reference-manual/WebAssembly.md

 Instruction semantics are described for use in the context of [function-body execution](#function-body-execution).
-Some instructions also have a special validation clause, introduced by "**Validation:**", which introduce instruction-specific validation requirements.
+Some instructions also have a special validation clause, introduced by "**Validation:**", which defines instruction-specific validation requirements.